SwissPowershell/SPS-PSHelper/README.md

 **\-LogLevel**

 The level of the log file.
-The default is 'Info'
+The default is **'Info'**.
+The log file will only contain message with a level equal or higher than the LogLevel.
+Loglevel can be 'Info', 'Debug', 'Warning', 'Error'. if Loglevel is set will set the LogLevel for the script scope.

     Type: String
     Mandatory: False